backpacker69/rnc/0003-peerassets-alias-poid-protocol-specification.md

 ### Deck spawn

 An alias deck is spawned like any other PeerAssets deck.
-However, it is a single asset deck (singlet deck), so it is spawned with *issue_mode* `ONCE` and *number_of_decimals* = `0`.
+However, it is a single asset deck (singlet deck), so it is spawned with *issue_mode* = `SINGLET`.
 The name of a deck is the `alias` and is allowed to be any UTF-8 string desired by the issuer.

 ```
 deck_spawn_metainfo =